-Over the years, the CEDAW did not make a lot of recommendations on corruption: 1 concern was expressed in 2008, 1 in 2010 and 1 in 2012 (out of 21).
+Over the years, the CEDAW did not make a lot of recommendations on corruption: 1 concern was expressed in 2008, 1 in 2010 and 1 in 2012.
 In 2013, the Committee mentioned corruption 5 times.
-In 2014, 2015 and 2016, the Committee expressed its concern about corruption 2 times per year.
-However, in 2017 the Committee suddenly issued 7 concerns on this issue (of which 3 in one country: Ukraine).
+In 2014, the Committee expressed concern about corruption on 2 occasions, and in 2015 and 2016, 3 times each year.
+However, in 2017 the Committee suddenly issued 9 concerns on this issue (3 of them for Ukraine).
 Hopefully this trend continues over the next years.

-Most concerns are about access to remedies or access to justice (9).
-Corruption related to human trafficking and violence against women was each the subject of 3 concerns.
-2 concerns were on corruption in general.
-Several issues were the subject of one concern: corruption related to help programmes of indigenous communities, the national commission for human rights, employment and recruitment for public services and health care personnel.
-Two times a positive aspect was mentioned: the ratification of UNCAC18 and the adoption of a National Action Plan19.
+Most concerns are about access to remedies or access to justice (8).
+Corruption related to human trafficking and violence against women were each the subject of 5 concerns.
+2 concerns were about corruption linked to women in prostitution.
+Several issues were the subject of one concern: corruption related to help programmes of indigenous communities, the national commission for human rights, corruption among law enforcement officials and armed forces, employment and recruitment for public services and health care personnel.
+Twice, a positive aspect was mentioned: the ratification of UNCAC21 and the adoption of a National Action Plan22.

 The CEDAW does not issue concrete recommendations.
-Most of them urge the State to investigate cases of corruption20.
-Some of them recommend the State to strengthen the measures against corruption, which also remains vague21.
-There is a lot of room for improvement on the wording of the recommendations.
+Most of them urge the State to investigate cases of corruption23.
+Some of them recommend the State to strengthen the measures against corruption, which also remains vague24.